 While Canva is also great for AI-powered image editing, the integrated image generator is quite outdated (maybe even still Dall-E 2, which we didn't even take into the review anymore, but is still on the blog image above).
 Still, since I have a Canva Pro subscription, I'm quite familiar with their editing features and I have to compliment them on their background remover, magic edit, magic grab and image upscaler functions.
 If you also already pay for a Canva subscription, I would complement it with the free AI image generator by ChatGPT or Google's Imagen (I'm slightly more fond of the first).

 You might have noticed that I didn't mention Midjourney yet.
 I probably make it too rarely behind Midjourney’s paywall and I'm sad that they don't let me access it via fal.ai (which lists almost all AI image generator tools for testing).
 Designers are still very fond of Midjourney.
+But the overall public finds it too hard too handle and it's slowly using its grip on the top 3.
 I really like their SREF (Style Reference) catalog, which lets you steal and apply styles you found from other creators.
-As an image creator, I still see it lagging behind Flux at the moment.

-AI image generation tools like Freepik, Flux, Adobe Fireflies, Midjourney, and Imagen have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2026.
+AI image generation tools like Nano Banana Pro, Kling, Flux, Adobe Fireflies, Midjourney, and ChatGPT image have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2026.

 Check out our blog about the most exciting new AI image generator features.